Matthew Flinders: Surveying the southern coast

-While approaching Port Lincoln, which Flinders named after his home county of Lincolnshire, eight of his crew were lost when the small boat they were attempting to get to land with, capsized.
+While approaching Port Lincoln, which Flinders named after his home county of Lincolnshire, eight of his crew were lost when the sailing cutter, in which they were attempting to return to the ship after an expedition to the mainland, capsized.
 Flinders named nearby Memory Cove in their honour.
 On 21 March 1802, the expedition reached a large island where many kangaroos were sighted.
 Flinders and some crew went ashore and found the animals so tame they could walk right up to them.
 They killed 31 kangaroos with Flinders writing that "in gratitude for so seasonable a supply [of meat], I named this southern land Kangaroo Island."
-The seals on the island proved less docile with a crew member receiving a severe bite from one.
+The seals on the island proved less docile, with a crew member receiving a severe bite from one.

 On 8 April 1802, while sailing east, Flinders sighted Géographe, a French corvette commanded by the explorer Nicolas Baudin, who was on a similar expedition for his government.
 Both men of science, Flinders and Baudin exchanged details of their discoveries, despite believing that their countries were at war.
 Flinders named the bay in which they met Encounter Bay.

 Proceeding along the coast, Flinders explored Port Phillip (the site of the future city of Melbourne), which, unknown to him, had been explored only ten weeks earlier by John Murray aboard HMS Lady Nelson.
 Flinders scaled Arthur's Seat, the highest point near the shores of the southernmost parts of the bay, and wrote that the land had "a pleasing and, in many parts, a fertile appearance".
 After scaling the You Yangs to the northwest of Port Phillip on 1 May, he left a scroll of paper with the ship's name on it and deposited it in a small pile of stones at the top of the peak.

 With stores running low, Flinders proceeded to Sydney, arriving on 9 May 1802.